-- serial (basestring) The serial number of the token (exact) - description (str) The description for the token - user (User object) The owner of the tokens, which should be modified
+- serial (basestring) The serial number of the token (exact) - description (str) The description for the token - user (User object) The owner of the tokens, which should be modified privacyidea.lib.token.set\hashlib(serial, hashlib='sha1', user=None) Set the hashlib in the tokeninfo.
+Can be something like sha1, sha256...

-'''

-privacyidea.lib.token.set_failcounter(serial, counter, user=None)

-Set the fail counter of a token.

-'''